Separating Twins

 I believe this natural response stems from 2 things:

 Both are valid and understandable reasons.
-Yet in this post I would like to take a closer look at these, and dissect the deeper feelings which might be driving the decision making vehicle on auto-pilot.
+Yet in this post, I would like to take a closer look at these and dissect the deeper feelings that might be driving the decision-making vehicle on autopilot.

-This in fact feeds the cycle further, and as the twins learn to expect this of behaviour from their parents (or the adults around them), they start asking for it, and protest when the board isn’t even.
-Which of course, makes the adults perpetuate the process.
+This, in fact, feeds the cycle further, and as the twins learn to expect this behaviour from their parents (or the adults around them), they start asking for it, and protest when the board isn’t even.
+Which, of course, makes the adults perpetuate the process.

 The primary idea behind this form of thinking is - they are twins, therefore they are the same, they do things together, and it’s on us, adults, to make sure it stays this way.

-The problem with this otherwise altruistic and justice-advocating notion is, life doesn’t work like this.
-Twins aren’t equal, and life isn’t fair (as Dr Joan A. Friedman explains beautifully in her book Emotionally healthy twins).
+The problem with this otherwise altruistic and justice-advocating notion is that life doesn’t work like this.
+Twins aren’t equal, and life isn’t fair (as Dr Joan A. Friedman explains beautifully in her book Emotionally Healthy Twins).
 Moreover, the energy and efforts parents put into keeping things even and fair can become quite exhausting.

 Twins have a special bond with one another, that much is true.
 The extent to which they want to nurture this bond, how much time they want to spend with one another, and what they want to share - is actually up to them.